feeruzpanahaliyev/holbertonschool-web-development/html_advanced/README.md

 We have been given a figma page.

-According to this design we should write it's html.
+According to this design we should write its html.